MasterJedi2014/MPMB-Thaevur-Iron-Sphere/README.md

 When the sphere is exhausted of its stored magic or is overloaded beyond its magical storage capacity, it will sink down to the nearest surface directly below itself.

-Depending on the rarity of the sphere, the sphere can absorb the following, rolled upon generation of the sphere by the DM or upon a sphere's creation:
+Depending on the rarity of the sphere, the sphere can absorb the following, exact amounts rolled upon generation of the sphere by the DM or upon a sphere's creation:
 - 3d10+10 SL of 4th Lvl or lower (Rare)
 - 4d10+20 SL of 6th Lvl or lower (Very Rare)
 - 5d10+30 SL of 8th Lvl or lower (Legendary)